ordogod/TheColor/README.md

 #### UI theme
 A color scheme of the application.
 The options are:

+ - Auto.
+Resolves into either Light or Dark depending on the device's Dark mode setting.
  - Light, always, irregarding of device's Dark mode setting.
  - Dark, always, irregarding of device's Dark mode setting.
+ - Jungle.
+Always light, irregarding of device's Dark mode setting.
- - Auto.
-Resolves into either Light or Dark depending on the device's Dark mode setting.
+ - Midnight.
+Always dark, irregarding of device's Dark mode setting.

 ### Dynamic colors for UI theme
 Computes color schemes of some UI themes based on user's device wallpaper in the launcher.